 British Trust for Ornithology The BTO works with both experts and volunteers to provide unbiased information about birds and their habitats.

-BirdGuides BirdGuides offers a range of subscription services but also allows free access to its webzine, with articles on a wide range of subjects, including a Review of the Week.
+BirdGuides BirdGuides offers a range of subscription services but also allows free access to its webzine, with articles on a wide range of subjects, including a Review of the Week, giving best bird news from across Britain, Ireland and the Western Palearctic.
 You can also register to receive a free weekly email newsletter.

-Rare Bird Alert This is a subscription service but has some free content, including an archive of daily news summaries (from April 2006 onwards) and a host of articles, including a weekly birding round-up.
+Rare Bird Alert This is a subscription service for birding news, but it has some free content, including an archive of daily news summaries (from April 2006 onwards) and a host of articles, including a weekly round-up of rarities from around Britain, Ireland and the Western Palearctic.
 You can also register to receive a free weekly email newsletter.

 Birdwatch magazine This is the online arm of an independent magazine established by birders for birders.
 It features bird news and selected archived content from its print issues, alongside web-only material, multimedia content and online services.